Last visit: April 2, 2023

 It’s a poor structure placed in an out-of-the-way location made somewhat presentable with some clever renovations and low-cost upgrades.

 You can eat well at the Trop.
-Florida food fare like Cuban sandwiches and Firecracker shrimp, as well as many other yummies ——— short rib grilled cheese, BBQ pork nachos, fried catfish, hot chicken sandwiches, fish tacos, spam musabi, lobster rolls and sushi bowls ——— augment the usual ballpark fare.
+Florida food fare like Cuban sandwiches and Firecracker shrimp, as well as many other yummies ——— BBQ pork nachos, fried catfish, hot chicken sandwiches, fish tacos, killer milkshakes, and sushi bowls ——— augment the usual ballpark fare.
 Much of the good stuff is centered in three locations (centerfield, first base or third base) meaning you may have a bit of a haul to get something other than standard fare.
 Quality is fine.
 A nice touch: the soda fountains are self-serve meaning the unlimited refills on your soda won’t cost you an inning; great for thirsty non-drinkers.

-My personal fave: The Medianoche Cuban sandwich is simple and well-made.
+My personal fave: The Cuban sandwich is simple and well-made, just edging out the short rib grilled cheese.

 Tampa has an amazing craft beer scene that seems to be largely ignored by the nation.
 Sure Cigar City’s Jai Alai has received some much-earned national acclaim, but there’s more, some of which is available at the Trop.